 If you take the General Science subtest of the ASVAB through the computer, you are expected to finish 16 questions in 8 minutes, meanwhile, with the traditional pencil-and-paper version, there are 25 questions that need to be answered in 11 minutes.
 Depending on your learning situation as well as your environment, you can choose to take the test version that is the most suitable for you.

 Are you wondering how this variety of scientific fields can be absorbed in such a short period of time?
 If yes, you have come to the most appropriate place!
 On our website, you can use our ASVAB General Science Practice Tests and study materials to practice in your own way.
-We are proud to state that our series of questions are up-to-date and close to the content of the real exam.
+We are proud to state that our series of questions is up-to-date and close to the content of the real exam.
 Once you complete the test, remember to carefully review your answers with our provided answer keys and explanations.
-Moreover, on this website, there is no limited time to take the practice tests, you can retake them until you are confident enough.
+Moreover, on this website, there is no limited time to take our ASVAB practice test, you can retake them until you are confident enough.
 Together with us, let’s prepare yourself with a solid knowledge base to ace your exam!